thomazyazima/thomazyazima.github.io/week-2/readme.md

 ## Fetch DBC's Changes
-####It's time to sync changes from DevBootcamp's phase_0_unit 1 master repo!
+####It's time to fetch changes from DevBootcamp's phase_0_unit 1 master repo!
 Make sure you are in the master branch of your phase-0-unit-1 repo.
 DO NOT try fetching these changes into your [USERNAME].github.io repo.
 You will mess things up!

 Follow [these instructions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md)!